VanOne is a trademark of VOGB Ltd, registered and used in the United Kingdom

 Insurance:

-While compulsory third party insurance (DPVAT) is required for all vehicles, additional insurance coverage is optional but recommended due to high theft and accidents.
+While compulsory third-party insurance (DPVAT) is required for all vehicles, additional insurance coverage is optional but recommended due to the high number of thefts and accidents.

 Safety and Compliance: Vehicles are required to undergo regular inspections to ensure they meet safety and environmental standards.
 The frequency and requirements can vary by state.